 Some of us work in agencies with swanky Euro-style boardrooms and drink coffee from tiny cups.
 Many of us work at home so we come to you (our messy desks are not inspiring).
+Some of us have studios.
 Where and how we work has little bearing on our talent and getting your business right.
 I have seen boardrooms produce crap and the little guy design his heart out.
 More of this in Part 2.

 You’ll find us through business associates, friends, the Internet.
 When you do, drill us like we’re your new babysitter or the nurse looking after your dad.
 Ask about our previous experience, rates, deliverables, process, but also that other stuff – how we work, how we put a team together, why them, what we know about you.
 Especially what we know about you.

 Once you make your choice it’s our turn to ask a million questions.
+This is often called The Discovery.
 How else are we to know if you want to be elegant or cartoony or fushia or blue?
 Branding experts (not the kind for cows) gather the most information because they’re usually helping you determine your company’s personality.
-Someone designing, say, a brochure is going to do a mini version of this discovery process so that you get a brochure you love.
+Someone designing a smaller project, like a brochure, is going to do a mini version of the discovery process so that you get a brochure you love.
 You need this blueprint.
 Without it, the default is badgering.
 Badgering is annoying and costly.